Akirapearl/jekyll_blog/_posts/2024-07-22-Day-6-Getting-Deep.markdown

 Hello there[!](https://www.youtube.com/watch?v=rEq1Z0bjdwc)

 Hope that anyone reading this in the future is doing fine!
 As for myself, I have carried up some days upon learning more about
-Golang, prior to focusing more into starting-from-scratch projects, as yet I have details to know and get deeper knowledge on how to code proper Go.
+Golang, prior to focusing more into starting-from-scratch projects, as yet I have quite some details to understand.

 Following up that line, I've checked some resources that might be ideal to keep close: